- Learn Linux

 To test that the webserver and PHP are working correctly then delete the file /var/www/html/index.html and create a file /var/www/html/index.php with the contents of this page.

 The file will need to have appropriate permissions; in particular for a php executable file then it needs to have read and execute permissions.

 Assuming you also want others in the group to be able to edit the files then for a regular file use:

 sudo chmod 775 filename

-* The directory name has been updated for Raspbian Jessie (available from September 2015).
-If you are using a different version then this may be different.
-For example with Debian Wheezy this was /var/www instead of /var/www/html
+This guide has been updated for Raspbian Stretch (available from August 2017).
+If you are using a different version then the install steps may be different.
+For example with Debian Wheezy the html director was /var/www instead of /var/www/html